egonm12/ai-agent-workshop/README.md

 **Tool-conscious prompt templates:**
 - **Sequential Thinking (explicit):** "Use a structured multi-step reasoning process (sequential thinking tool) to decompose this requirement before proposing a plan."
 - **Playwright (explicit):** "Use the playwright tool to open https://example.com, extract the main heading text, and return a screenshot."
-- **GitHub (explicit):** "Use the GitHub tool to list open issues labeled 'bug' and summarize recurring themes."

 **Escalation pattern:**
 1. High-level objective